Here, we take an in-depth look at the latest monitoring information for Spain.

 - Coordination happens more informally across the different departments and entities that contribute to government policies, guidelines, and programmes regarding children and the digital environment.

-- One or more programmes of action are underway supporting children’s online safety and participation in the digital environment.
-However, these lack accountabilities such as defined timelines, assigned responsibilities or key performance indicators (KPIs).
+- There is a defined national action plan on children and the digital environment with accountabilities such as defined timelines, assigned responsibilities or key performance indicators (KPIs).

 ---|---|---|---|---|